Skip to main content

 Business continuity plan (BCP / DRP): preparing the recovery

-The BCP (Business Continuity Plan) and DRP (Disaster Recovery Plan) define how the business survives a major incident.
-For ransomware on critical IT, it's the difference between a day of downtime and bankruptcy six months later.
+The BCP (Business Continuity Plan) and DRP (Disaster Recovery Plan) set out how the business survives a major incident.
+For ransomware on critical IT, it's the gap between a day of downtime and bankruptcy six months later.

 Minimum components

 • Inventory of critical processes: invoicing, payroll, production, customer ordering.
-Rank by criticality (short RTO / short RPO / long RTO).
+Rank them by how critical they are (short RTO / short RPO / long RTO).

-• RTO (Recovery Time Objective): maximum acceptable interruption per process.
-Typically 4 to 24 hours for critical SMB processes.
+• RTO (Recovery Time Objective): the longest downtime you can accept per process.
+Usually 4 to 24 hours for critical SMB processes.

-• RPO (Recovery Point Objective): maximum acceptable data loss.
-Typically 1 hour to 24 hours depending on the business.
+• RPO (Recovery Point Objective): the most data loss you can accept.
+Usually 1 hour to 24 hours by business.

-• Written incident runbook: step-by-step, who does what, in what order, with what tools.
-Printed in multiple copies (a runbook stored on the encrypted IT is useless).
+• Written incident runbook: step by step, who does what, in what order, with what tools.
+Print many copies.
+A runbook stored on the encrypted IT is useless.

-• Designated crisis team: executive (decision-maker), IT lead / CISO (technical), DPO (data protection), legal counsel, internal and external communications.
-Personal phone numbers noted.
+• Designated crisis team: executive (decision-maker), IT lead / CISO (technical), DPO (data protection), legal counsel, internal and external comms.
+Note their personal phone numbers.

-• Isolated restoration environment: machines, network and storage allowing services to restart without reinfection risk.
+• Isolated restoration environment: machines, network, and storage that let services restart with no risk of reinfection.

 Tests: without testing, no plan